 In my case, because I put the lid on I think this is why it created the heat–as there is little air flow.
 This can be visible by the water droplets condensed on the top of the lid.

-So what I did is replace them with breathable cloth, or specifically those fabric bags that they use to wrap fruits to avoid insects.
+So what I did is replace them with breathable cloth, or specifically those fabric bags that they use to wrap fruits to avoid fruit flies or insects.
 This gives them good air flow and makes the inside cooler.
 You could also divide the larvae out to other boxes.

 Another possible reason is: